bolobaos/upload-json-properties-opensea/README.md

 # NFTs Upload Properties to **existing** NFT Collection on Opensea

 Hi all, I created my nft collection on Opensea using this: https://github.com/nftdevs/NFTs-Upload-to-OpenSea.
 At the time, they did not have the function to upload properties.
-Now they do: https://github.com/nftdevs/NFTs_Upload_To_OpenSea_With_Metadata
+Now they do: https://github.com/nftdevs/NFTs_Upload_To_OpenSea_With_Metadata.
+Use this if you are hoping to edit an existing collection to add properties.
+Use something else if you are *creating* a new collection.

 If you are like me and already created a collection without properties, you may want to go back and update the properties via an automated approach.
 I wasn't able to find one that did, so I tweaked the existing code of the original app that I used.
 See below for credits.